rust-lang/book/src/ch10-02-traits.md

 Here, we try to return either a `NewsArticle` or a `Tweet`.
 This cannot work, due to restrictions around how `impl Trait` works.
-To write this code, you’ll have to wait until the “Using Trait Objects that Allow for Values of Different Types” section of Chapter 17.
+To write this code, you’ll have to wait until the [“Using Trait Objects That Allow for Values of Different Types”][using-trait-objects-that-allow-for-values-of-different-types]<!-- ignore --> section of Chapter 17.

 ### Fixing the `largest` Function with Trait Bounds